Residence Hall - Coming in 2020

 WHAT ARE THE MAIN FEATURES OF THIS PROJECT?

-The new 20,000 square foot residence hall at Mount Marty College will provide an additional 96 beds on campus, increasing on-campus housing by 27%.
+The new 20,000 square foot residence hall at Mount Marty University will provide an additional 96 beds on campus, increasing on-campus housing by 27%.
 Suite-style apartments with partial kitchenettes and quiet spaces will enable students to transition out of traditional dorms and prepare for life beyond college.

 When will construction begin, and what is the timeline for completion?